Welcome to Well and Full!

 I started this blog in 2015 to share my deep, genuine love of cooking and plant-based food.
 (Read more about that here!)
 Since then, it has grown into a vibrant community of good-food lovers, whether they are vegetarian, vegan, or neither.
 If you like fruits and vegetables, whole foods, and the occasional kick of cayenne, Well and Full is the place for you!

 Before you make any of the recipes, I’d like to share The Well and Full Cooking Philosophy with you.
 Here’s my culinary ethos:

 1. Taste as you go.

 In the years that I’ve been food blogging, I’ve found that two people can think wildly different things about a recipe – one might find it too salty, and another might not think it’s salty at all.
 Enter “taste as you go”.
 A lot of my recipes will call for an ingredient “to taste”, because I’m asking you to add in as much as you like.
 For me, that means extra black pepper and cayenne.
 For you, that could mean a squeeze more of lemon juice or an added clove of garlic.
-Most of the time, this direction will appear in a sauce recipe, where it can easily be customized to your liking.
 Just follow your taste buds, and you can’t go wrong!

 2. Modify to your liking!